pasqal-io/qubo-solver/docs/content/config.md

 The `SolverConfig` class defines how a QUBO problem should be solved — specifying whether to use a quantum or classical approach, which backend to run on, and additional execution parameters.

-This configuration is passed into any solver (e.g., `QUBOSolver`) and guides its behavior.
+This configuration is passed into any solver (e.g., `Solver`) and guides its behavior.
 Note that `SolverConfig` uses three other configuration objects: `EmbeddingConfig`, `ClassicalConfig` and `DriveShapingConfig`.
 Besides `ClassicalConfig`, the other configurations represents different parts of the solver when using a quantum approach: